jnozzi/cocoadev.com/markdown/HowToFindAmountOfLinesInProject.md

 some constructive criticisms:

-* General/NSDirectoryEnumerator is recursive, so your app is recursive.
+* NSDirectoryEnumerator is recursive, so your app is recursive.
 * objectAtIndex: takes an unsigned (int), not an (signed) int.
-* I usually use General/NSEnumerator rather than General/NSArray's obj<nowiki/>ectAtIndex:. even though I don't normally use this feature, polymorphism is my friend.
+* I usually use NSEnumerator rather than NSArray's obj<nowiki/>ectAtIndex:. even though I don't normally use this feature, polymorphism is my friend.
 * even if you do decide to stay with objectAtIndex:, you don't need to call it more than once (and shouldn't anyway, especially in the case of mutable arrays). assign it to a variable and use that.
-* General/NSArray's count method returns an unsigned (int), not an (signed) int. thus, the correct printf/initWithFormat/General/NSLog format is %u.
+* NSArray's count method returns an unsigned (int), not an (signed) int. thus, the correct printf/initWithFormat/NSLog format is %u.
-* I would use an General/NSSet containing the three pathname extensions. this has three advantages:
+* I would use an NSSet containing the three pathname extensions. this has three advantages:

 * only one call to test membership
 * only one call to extract the pathname extension (not a cheap operation - it creates a string, and you're doing that three times)